Internal combustion engine cooling: Low heat rejection engines

 A special class of experimental prototype internal combustion piston engines have been developed over several decades with the goal of improving efficiency by reducing heat loss.
-These engines are variously called adiabatic engines, due to better approximation of adiabatic expansion, low heat rejection engines, or high-temperature engines.
+The engines are variously called adiabatic engines, due to better approximation of adiabatic expansion, low heat rejection engines, or high-temperature engines.
 They are generally diesel engines with combustion chamber parts lined with ceramic thermal barrier coatings.
 Some make use of titanium pistons and other titanium parts due to its low thermal conductivity and mass.
 Some designs are able to eliminate the use of a cooling system and associated parasitic losses altogether.
 Developing lubricants able to withstand the higher temperatures involved has been a major barrier to commercialization.